 Nearly whole surface inside the temple is covered with sculptures and reliefs, stucco and paintings.

 One wall is covered with a sculptural group showing the presiding deity - Kanniraintha Perumal (Vishnu) together with his consort Lakshmi (Nachiyar).
 Vishnu is holding a sangu (sacred conch) and chakra.
 They are joined by Brahma and Shiva as well as Nrsimhadeva and various other murtis (divinities).
 This relief is covered with stucco and painted.
-While the rock-cut cave has been made in 8th - 9th century AD, stucco and paintings seem to be much younger - from 16th - 17th century AD.
+While the rock-cut cave has been made in the 8th - 9th century AD, stucco and paintings seem to be much younger - from the 16th - 17th century AD.

 On the western wall of mukha-mandapa Vishnu is shown in seated position together with his consorts - this relief is not cut in the main rock but fitted of three large separate stones.